In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 The Dashboard and Course List

-You'll see a list of all your courses.
-Next to each course is a "Star" icon.
+You will see a list of all your courses.
+Next to each course is a star icon.

-Removing the course from your Dashboard will NOT delete the course.
-You can always access it from the "Admin" menu and from the "All Courses" menu.
+Removing the course from your Dashboard and the Course List will NOT delete the course.
+You can always access it from the "Admin" menu and from the "All Courses" link.